Now, this would be crazy. Where everyone on the internet is writing about new mobile devices – here I am writing a guide to quitting it.

 Willpower: When it comes to mobile devices you will need a strong willpower, as no one will say to you to quit it.
 It’s on your own – if you think that it is kind of addiction for you, it would be better to quit it.
 Channel your addiction to your willpower, and win it with grace.

 - Try to relieve stress and don’t behave irrationally

-Use Alternatives: It would be completely impartial to have an argue on quitting all other services.
+Use Alternatives: It would be completely impartial to have an argument on quitting all other services.
 In our day-to-day life, we need technologies – it helps us to simplify our life.

 However, that doesn’t mean that we should have to depend on it completely.
 Overuse of technologies reduces your skill level.
 Take a test on your own – how many mobile phone numbers would you be able to tell me now?
-Even do you know what your home number is?
+Even so, do you know what is your home number?
 Don’t look at the contact list.

 - Use alternatives – laptops or desktops.

 - Allow your brain to do some push-ups